Blog

 Farming Costs

-All of these factors play into the final value of a vineyard and can push the numbers higher or lower.
+Accordingly, all of these factors play into the final value of a vineyard and can push the numbers higher or lower.

 Napa Valley Vineyard Values

-This chart shows two values, $300,000 / acre for vineyards of 5 acres or more and $500,000 / acre for vineyards associated with Luxury Estates.
+Therefore, this chart shows two values, $300,000 / acre for vineyards of 5 acres or more and $500,000 / acre for vineyards associated with Luxury Estates.
 It is clear there is large gap between the two figures and it essentially comes down to scale.
 Keep in mind Oakville is one of the most desirable wine country locations in the world.
 Exclusivity certainly plays a role in creating “extra” value when a smaller two to five acre vineyard is attached to a luxury vineyard estate.
 As the vineyard increases in size the vineyard value moves back towards the more “standard” $300,000± / acre.
 Definitely an interesting twist in the equation, but one we’re all familiar with.

 Cheers!